TheSwanFactory/instaswan/README.md

 # instaswan

-Instaswan is a Ruby on Rails clone developed for the Firehose code school.
+Instaswan is a Ruby on Rails clone developed during a training exercise for the Firehose code school.

 # Technologies
 * Rails apps